bytefish/bytefish.de/blog/nancy_owin.md

 }
 ```

-And the default implementation simply creates a new User in the database.
+The default database implementation creates a new User in the database and doesn't assign any claims.

 ```csharp
 using TokenAuthentication.Infrastructure.Database;